Kuwarsaab/Learn-Spring-Framework/CONTRIBUTING.md

 ---

+## Hacktoberfest Contributions

+We are taking part in [Hacktoberfest 11](https://hacktoberfest.com/)!

+Before you start to contribute to our project in order to satisfy [Hacktoberfest requirements](https://hacktoberfest.com/participation/#contributors), please bare in mind the following:

+* There is not a Hacktoberfest t-shirt this year [(see their FAQ)](https://hacktoberfest.com/participation/#faq).
+* There is not an infinite opportunity to contribute to the Learn-Spring-Framework project.

+### Hacktoberfest Specific Contribution rules

+As Hacktoberfest attracts a lot of contributors (which is awesome), it does require a more rigid and strictly enforced set of guidelines than the average contribution.

+These are as follows:

+1. Typo fixes will not count (by themselves).

+Whilst fixing typos is a great thing to do, lets bundle them in with actual contributions if we see them!

+2. The same basic rules apply.

+- Content must be in English.
+- Maximum of 8 links per topic.
+- Follow the below style guide for content.

+Contributions to the project that meet these requirements will be given the label `hacktoberfest-accepted` and merged, contributions that do not meet the requirements will simply be closed.

+Any attempts at spam PRs will be given the `spam` tag.
+If you recieve 2 `spam` tags against you, you will be [disqualified from Hacktoberfest](https://hacktoberfest.com/participation/#spam).

+---

 ### How to Contribute
 1. **Reporting Bugs**
    If you find a bug, please create an issue on GitHub with the following information: